Magnolia Bark: Your Go-To Herb For Sleep & Anxiety

 Its ability to 'turn off the brain' (or at least calm it down) has benefits beyond the bedroom, too.
 In addition to aiding in restful zzz's, magnolia bark is also used to help manage stress and anxiety, protect brain health, and treat depression.
-It's also been shown to reduce inflammation and inflammation-related pain, help manage diabetes, improve dental health, and even potentially prevent certain cancers.
+It's also been shown to reduce inflammation and inflammation-related pain, help manage diabetes, and improve dental health.

 Here's what you need to know about magnolia—where it comes from, what it does, how to take it, and more.

 What is magnolia?

 While supplements are commonly referred to simply as magnolia, they usually contain magnolia bark (magnolia itself refers to a class of about 240 flowering tree and shrub species).
 The plant is native to North and South America, the Himalayas, and East Asia; and Magnolia has a particularly strong connection to Chinese herbal medicine (which utilizes both the flowers and the bark).

 Among other bioactive compounds, the bark contains magnolol and honokiol, which are largely to thank for many of magnolia bark's benefits.

 Magnolia bark's most widely known application is helping with sleep—research1 has found that magnolia bark can help reduce the time it takes to fall asleep and increase the amount of time spent in both REM (rapid eye movement) and non-REM (non-rapid eye movement) sleep, which are both important in restorative rest.